Words (Bee Gees song): Other versions

 In 1979, country music singer Susie Allanson covered "Words" for her 1979 album Heart to Heart.
 Allanson's version was a number eight entry on the US Billboard Hot Country Songs that year.

 In 1989, the group Tropical Panamá released a Spanish-language version (titled "Palabras") on their album Ana María.

 In 2021, Barry Gibb and Dolly Parton recorded "Words" for Barry's 2021 album Greenfields.

+Waylon Jennings recorded the song in the 1970s, and it was later released as the closing track to the posthumous album Diamonds in 2026.